XuehaiPan/nvitop/README.md

   --newline             Use newline character as separator for the output, equivalent to `--sep=$'\n'`.
   --null, -0            Use null character ('\x00') as separator for the output.
 This option corresponds
                         to the `-0` option of `xargs`.
+  --no-sort, -S         Do not sort the device by memory usage and GPU utilization.
 ```

 ------